ob-yekt/simpleskills/README.md

 # 🌟 **simpleskills**: Add Skills to Minecraft!

-Welcome to **simpleskills**, the ultimate server-side Fabric mod that transforms Minecraft into an epic RPG experience!
-Whether you're a lone survivor or running a bustling SMP, **simpleskills** adds thrilling progression with 15 unique skills, unlockable gear, and competitive leaderboards.
-Feel the rush of mastering Woodcutting, Slaying, Alchemy, and more, as you climb to level 99 and dominate the server!
+Welcome to **simpleskills**, the ultimate server-side Fabric mod that transforms Minecraft into an engaging RPG experience!
+Whether you're a lone survivor or running a bustling SMP, **simpleskills** adds progression with 15 unique skills, unlockable gear, and competitive leaderboards.
+Master Woodcutting, Slaying, Alchemy, and more, as you climb to level 99!

 **Why **simpleskills**?**
 - 🎮 **Seamless Fun**: Works flawlessly out-of-the-box in multiplayer - no client mods needed!
-- ⚔️ **Epic Progression**: Unlock powerful tools, armor, and bonuses as you level up.
+- ⚔️ **Simple Progression**: Unlock powerful tools, armor, and bonuses as you level up.
 - 🏆 **Bragging Rights**: Compete on leaderboards and show off your skills!
 - 👑 **Prestige System**: Reach max level in all skills to unlock Prestige mode, resetting skills and gaining a Prestige counter next to your name.
 - 🛠 **Your World, Your Rules**: Fully customizable to craft the perfect experience for your server.
 - 👤 **Singleplayer Support**: Prefer to play on your own?
 Install **simpleskills** on your client.
 Toggle the skill HUD with TAB, move it around with J, rebind in options->controls->key binds.

-Ready to embark on a journey of mastery and glory?
-Let’s dive in!

 ---